SamNaq/ContractTest/README.md

 Acknowledgments

-This code was inspired from Mattias Malmgren's pact testing tutorial.
+Part of the code was inspired from Mattias Malmgren's pact testing tutorial.